celenarandle/osticket-prereqs/README.md

 <img src="https://i.imgur.com/nEUTJ89.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 IX.
-In IIS, go to Sites>Default>osTicket>click Browse *:80 on the right hand side.
+In IIS, go to Sites>Default>osTicket>click 'Browse *:80' on the right hand side.
 There are some of the PHP extensions that have a red X next to them, indicating that they are not enabled.
 </p>
 <br />